rust-gamedev/rust-gamedev.github.io/content/news/050/index.md

 ![Super Mario 64 JavaScript](sm64jsarchive.jpg)

-[SM64JSARCHIVE][sm64jsarchive] is an actively maintained fork of [sm64js]: a decompilation project of Super Mario 64 to javaScript.
+[SM64JSARCHIVE][sm64jsarchive] is an actively maintained fork of [sm64js]: a decompilation project of Super Mario 64 to JavaScript.
 Its source code is available on [GitHub][sm64jsarchive-github]

-The [backend server][sm64jsarchive-server] has been finally been able to start after 10 long months and is now live to <https://mmo.sm64jsarchive.com>
+The [backend server][sm64jsarchive-server], which is written in Rust, has been finally been able to start after 10 long months and is now live at <https://mmo.sm64jsarchive.com>

-The newest updates have been:

-- Working MMO
-- More stable changes to the games client

-A stress test is scheduled for 2024-04-10 12:25 CST and everyone is invited!
+A successful stress test for the MMO feature was run on 2024-04-10.

-Note: if you have a laggy computer or the page does not load within 10-20 minutes then please try refreshing.

 [sm64jsarchive]: https://mmo.sm64jsarchive.com
 [sm64jsarchive-github]: https://github.com/uuphoria2/sm64jsarchive